tom-seddon/beeblink/docs/tech.md

 - $00 - $01 - link-specific requests with unspecified behaviour
 - $02...$5f - ordinary requests.
 Beeb sends request and waits for server to send expected response back
-- $60...$6f - fire-and-forget requests that produce no server
+- $60...$6f - fire-and-forget requests that produce no ordinary
   response.
 Beeb sends request, then (when possible for link type) continues immediately, under the assumption the server will receive the request in due course